 Research Assistant Professor of Jewish Education

-She received her A.B. from Harvard University in anthropology and her Ph.D. from The CUNY Graduate Center.
+She received her AB from Harvard University in anthropology and her Ph.D. from the Graduate Center, CUNY in socio-psychology.